 Fresh Seasonal Produce at the Farm Stand

 Did you know you can buy fresh seasonal produce at the Park?
 Yes!!!
-Community Park Farm (so called because it is located on Park Property) offers fresh produce 5 days per week at the Farm Stand.
-You can purchase fresh onions, garlic, lettuce, tomatoes, summer squash, cantaloupe,. depending on the current harvest.
-It’s well worth a stop for goodies this fresh, organic produce.
+Community Park Farm (so called because it is located on Park Property) seasonaly offers fresh produce at the Farm Stand.
+You can purchase fresh onions, garlic, lettuce, tomatoes, summer squash, cantaloupe, depending on the current harvest.

-The SoHum Park community farming allotment is located beside the beautiful Eel River.
-Local farmers and gardeners using this land are dedicated to wholesome stewardship of the land.
-Their mission is to provide fresh organic produce for our schools and community.
+The SoHum Park Community farm acreage is located beside the beautiful Eel River.
+A local farmer uses this land with a mission is to provide fresh produce for our schools and community.

 Agriculture and community gardening at the park began with Mishka Straka and Crockett Marr under the auspices of the “Farm and Garden Club.”
 By 2003 there were two acres of corn and pumpkins growing.
 From the beginning, the idea was to invite and include community participation.
 In 2005, the land was producing many crops using dryland farming methods.
 Favorites included watermelons, corn, and tomatoes.

-Farm and Garden Club participants continue focusing on creating a farm of the future.
-We want a community where food is grown sustainably and enjoyed locally.
-Our vision is a farm where jobs are created and resources are recycled through composting.
+Farm and Garden Club participants focused on creating a farm of the future.
+We want a community where food is grown sustainably and enjoyed locally, and our vision is a farm where jobs are created and resources are recycled through composting.

-Our farm has grown tens of thousands of watermelons without a drop of irrigation.
-We planted some fruit trees.
+In years past, the farm has grown tens of thousands of watermelons without a drop of irrigation.
+Fruit trees were planted.
 It was hard, but we learned how to fence out bears.
 And we’ve contributed to the local economy.
-We built an electric tractor, and we remain committed to decreasing our petroleum footprint.

-With several acres of good soil under cultivation, the Park farm produces a wide variety of seasonal, certified organic produce for the local retail market.
-Our produce also helps supply the farmers market and local restaurants.
-The farm hosts school group visits, an apprenticeship program, seed saving and food preservation workshops.
+With several acres of good soil under cultivation, the farm at the Park produces a wide variety of seasonal produce for the local retail market.
+The farm’s produce is also available at the farmers market and local restaurants.

 About the Community Park Farm